Downwards Double Arrow

 Text symbolsdouble arrowdownsectionarrowdirection

-How people use this symbol
+Where people actually use this symbol

 Text symbols